alimoriyani/alimoriyani.github.io/_pages/service.md

 layout: single
 ---

-Peer Review Service
+## Peer Review Service

-Conference Reviewer, ASCE Joint Construction Institute (CI) and Construction Research Congress (CRC) 2026 Organized by Texas A&M University and The University of Texas at San Antonio Review Period: October 2025 | Conference: March 18–21, 2026
+- **Conference Reviewer**, ASCE Joint Construction Institute (CI) and Construction Research Congress (CRC) 2026
+  *Organized by Texas A&M University and The University of Texas at San Antonio*
+  **Review Period:** October 2025
+  **Conference Dates:** March 18–21, 2026

-Journal Reviewer, ASCE Journal of Construction Engineering and Management September 2025 – Present
+- **Journal Reviewer**, ASCE Journal of Construction Engineering and Management
+  *September 2025 – Present*

-Journal Reviewer, ASCE Journal of Management in Engineering August 2023 – Present
+- **Journal Reviewer**, ASCE Journal of Management in Engineering
+  *August 2023 – Present*

+---

-University and Departmental Service
+## University and Departmental Service

-Mehran University of Engineering and Technology, Jamshoro, Pakistan
+**Mehran University of Engineering and Technology**, Jamshoro, Pakistan

+### Administrative and Academic Service

-Secretary, Industrial Advisory Board, Department of Civil Engineering 2019 – 2020
+- **Secretary**, Industrial Advisory Board, Department of Civil Engineering
+  *2019 – 2020*

-Developed relationships with the construction industry
+  - Developed relationships with the construction industry

-Supported curriculum alignment with industry needs
+  - Supported curriculum alignment with industry needs

-Secretary, Committee for the Implementation and Assessment of Outcome-Based Education (OBE) System, Department of Civil Engineering
+- **Secretary**, Committee for the Implementation and Assessment of Outcome-Based Education (OBE) System,
+  Department of Civil Engineering
-2020 – 2021
+  *2020 – 2021*

-Supported continuous improvement of academic programs through Outcome-Based Education
+  - Supported continuous improvement of academic programs through Outcome-Based Education

-Assisted transition from traditional input-based education to measurable learning outcomes
+  - Assisted transition from traditional input-based education to measurable learning outcomes

+---

-Academic and Student Engagement
+## Academic and Student Engagement

+- **Teacher Coordinator**, BIG Event
-Teacher Coordinator, BIG Event, Mehran University of Engineering and Technology 2019
+  Mehran University of Engineering and Technology
+  *2019*

-Teacher Coordinator, MUET Model United Nations (MUETMUN), Mehran University of Engineering and Technology
+- **Teacher Coordinator**, MUET Model United Nations (MUETMUN)
+  Mehran University of Engineering and Technology
-2018 – 2021
+  *2018 – 2021*

+---

-Leadership and Professional Service
+## Leadership and Professional Service

+- **Treasurer**, Graduate Student Organization of Civil and Environmental Engineers
+  University of North Carolina at Charlotte
+  *[Add years if desired]*
+  - Managed organization finances, budgeting, and funding allocations
+  - Supported academic, professional, and social initiatives for graduate students

-Founding President, Mehran University Civil Engineers’ Society (MUCES), Department of Civil Engineering, Mehran University of Engineering and Technology 2015 – 2016
+- **Founding President**, Mehran University Civil Engineers’ Society (MUCES)
+  Department of Civil Engineering, Mehran University of Engineering and Technology
+  *2015 – 2016*

-Established a student-led professional society bridging academia, industry, and alumni
+  - Established a student-led professional society bridging academia, industry, and alumni

-Organized technical, professional development, and co-curricular activities
+  - Organized technical, professional development, and co-curricular activities